Bloomberg Phone Screen: What It Covers, How It's Scored, and How to Pass

 A weak answer sounds like: "I'm excited about Bloomberg's scale and the chance to work on impactful technology."
 That describes any large tech company.
 It also describes the offer you turned down to be here.
 It tells the interviewer nothing.

 A strong answer connects Bloomberg's specific business to something real in your background.
-Bloomberg's core product is the Bloomberg Terminal, used by 325,000+ financial professionals globally.
-The engineering underneath handles real-time data feeds, low-latency pricing, and massive message volume across markets.
+Bloomberg's core product is the Bloomberg Terminal, used by more than 350,000 financial professionals globally.
+The engineering underneath is genuinely unusual: Bloomberg's Ticker Plant processes millions of market data events per second, and the storage layer fields around 80 billion queries per day across hundreds of millions of financial instruments.
 If you've worked on systems with real-time data, financial APIs, or high-throughput pipelines, that's your connection.
 Name it specifically.

 What "specific" actually looks like in practice: think about what Bloomberg builds.
 Streaming market data at microsecond latency.
-Pub/sub infrastructure across thousands of financial instruments.
-Distributed message routing to 325K simultaneous clients.
+Pub/sub infrastructure across hundreds of millions of instruments.
+Distributed message routing to hundreds of thousands of simultaneous clients.
 Find the part that intersects your background and say that.
 Not "I like scale."
 Something like: "I spent two years building a real-time event pipeline.
-When I looked at Bloomberg's message infrastructure, I wanted to understand how they solve that at financial-market latency."
+When I looked at Bloomberg's Ticker Plant write-up, I wanted to understand how they keep strict ordering on millions of events per second at the wire."

 You don't need to fake passion for fixed income markets.
 You need to understand what Bloomberg builds and articulate why the engineering problems there interest you.
-Read the Bloomberg Engineering blog.
-Pick one real thing.
+Pick one real thing from Bloomberg's engineering posts.
 That's enough.

 Four Mistakes That Get You Filtered Out